Electromagnetic radiation: Visible light

 Photosynthesis becomes possible in this range as well, for the same reason.
 A single molecule of chlorophyll is excited by a single photon.
 In plant tissues that conduct photosynthesis, carotenoids act to quench electronically excited chlorophyll produced by visible light in a process called non-photochemical quenching, to prevent reactions that would otherwise interfere with photosynthesis at high light levels.

-Animals that detect infrared make use of small packets of water that change temperature, in an essentially thermal process that involves many photons.